NilFoundation/ton-cryptography-subgovernance-template/README.md

 ## `VERGRTH16` usage example

-This example is a simple contract which allows to verify Groth16 zk-SNARK proof using TVM.
+This example is a simple in-TVM piece of code which allows to verify Groth16 zk-SNARK proof using TVM.

 ### Methods

-This contract has two methods.
+This application has two methods.

-* `verification::constructor()` - method run on the contract's deploy.
+* `verification::constructor()` - method run on the in-TVM deployment.
 * `bool verification::verify(slice proof)` - proof packed into a slice with an inner format defined as follows.

 ### Input format